-The Power of Specificity: Reach the Right Audience by Getting More Specific
+The Power of Specificity: Find the Others by Getting Specific

 There’s been no better time in history to set up shop, and no easier way to do that than to start your business online.
 Making money online takes more than a product or service and a way to sell it.
 It takes a leader, showing up to solve a problem for a specific type of person.
 The website, the social media platforms, all of that tech stuff is supplementary to being able to create something that changes the lives of a small group of people.
 Those things are second to influencing that small group of people to make a decision that will transform the course of their lives forever.
 In fact, they are merely vehicles to incite that greater change.